ashutoshmjain/gita/src/thought.md

 The limitation, however, persisted when it came to space.
 No one could move gold faster than the fastest horse available at the time.
 The limitation was similar on the written word though small messages could be sent through pigeons.
 It took us more than five thousand years to solve the problem of space.
 With internet, we are now able to send information at the speed of light.
 Which means our value-exchange system should follow the suite - of course without losing the properties of Gold.
 Bitcoin, though in early stages of its hyper adoption, is the solution to move value through space at the speed of information - at the speed of light.
 It may be relevant to say here that the transfers of currencies is NOT value exchange - it is exchange of credit.
 A dollar bill is a credit of value equivalent to an arbitrary unit, not the value itself like gold or bitcoin.

 Bitcoin is thus the door to next quantum jump.
 It will allow us to shrink our physical footprint so that the physical space may be appropriated back to where it truly belongs - our fellow species.
 It also means humans must migrate into a digital space, the likes of which are beyond our current imagination.
 The profound question is how to contemplate that new reality ?
 But then, if history of human hope is a proof - nothing is beyond our imagination.
 Our greatest gift is our thoughts.
-Code is abstraction over our thoughts.
+Since code is abstraction over our thoughts, we are now capable of switching, superimposing or extending the narratives on demand.

 ## 0.4
 ---